Jankynd History, Family Crest & Coats of Arms

 Migration of the Jankynd family to Ireland

 Some of the Jankynd family moved to Ireland, but this topic is not covered in this excerpt.

 Another 66 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Jankynd family

-joined the general migration to North America in search of land, work, and freedom.
+In the late 19th and early 20th centuries, many people from Wales joined the general migration to North America in search of land, work, and freedom.
 These immigrants greatly contributed to the rapid development of the new nations of Canada and the United States.
 They also added a rich and lasting cultural heritage to their newly adopted societies.
 Investigation of immigration and passenger lists has revealed a number of people bearing the name Jankynd: Alexander, Oliver, Joanne, and William Jinkins, who all came to Virginia in 1624; Walter Jenkyns, who settled in Virginia in 1635; Edmund Jenkins, who arrived in Virginia in 1635.

 - ^ Guppy, Henry Brougham, Homes of Family Names in Great Britain.
 1890.
 Print.